BlackTrack13/C1pher-Zer0/README.md

 # C1pher Zer0

 **C1pher Zer0** is an interactive Python-based cryptography tool that brings encryption to life using a GUI and audio-visual effects.
-Built with `tkinter`, it helps explain cipher logic through animations and sounds — great for learners and educators.
+Built with `tkinter`, it helps explain Cipher Zero logic through animations and sounds — great for learners and educators.

 It also includes a **CLI (Command-Line Interface)** version for power users, found in the `C1pher Zer0 Ver2.py` file.